 You do this by showing how your book will give the reader what he needs, or how to solve his problem (both avoiding a loss).
 Or, show her how she can make more money or get what she wants (both gaining a reward).

-Many readers already know that they have a need or a problem.
-But some don’t.
+Many readers already know they have a need or a problem.
+But some do not.
 Therefore, the foreword must explain the need or problem and show how your book will help get them what they need or fix their problem (both motivations).

 Here is what you must take away from this article: